+With one exception, the tracks below are from 1998-2003, when I was at my most productive.
 The two tracks of mine featured here that have received the best feedback and have been played out a fair amount are Sunshine in Croydon and Deadline: Gala, if that helps guide your listening any.
-I’m digging Nuba Tuba as well, but I’m always drawn to my latest efforts.
-I’m not sure how else it could be!
+Although I encourage you to check the Soundcloud page in the first instance, as that is where new material will appear.

 Made in London